VerifyTests/Verify/readme.source.md

  * Use the diff tool to accept the changes , or
  * Manually copy the text to the new file

-This will result in the following file being created:
+This will result in the `SampleTest.Simple.verified.txt` being created:

 snippet: SampleTest.Simple.verified.txt

-All `*.verified.txt` files should be committed to source control.

 ### Subsequent Verification